Rupsha Nodir Banke: Plot

-In this two hour and 17 minute long film, Swadeshi movement, Tebhaga movement, killing of 7 leftists in Rajshahi District Jail on April 24, 1950 and various other notable events from 1930s to 1971 are narrated from the life of Manabratan Mukhopadhyay, a patriotic, ill-fated unmarried leftist leader, who was executed by the Pakistan amry supported Razakars during the Bangladesh Liberation War.
+In this two hour and 17 minute long film, Swadeshi movement, Tebhaga movement, killing of 7 leftists in Rajshahi District Jail on April 24, 1950 and various other notable events from 1930s to 1971 are narrated from the life of Manabratan Mukhopadhyay, a patriotic, ill-fated unmarried leftist leader, who was executed by the Pakistan army supported Razakars during the Bangladesh Liberation War.

 Manabratan Mukhopadhyay, the main character of the film, was born in a well-known feudal family in a village named Karnapara on Rupsha river in Khulna District during the British period.
 Fatherless as a child, he joined the 'Anushilan' Samiti and later leftist movement at a young age.
 He played an important role in the peasant movement, that's why he became known 'Comrade Manabda' to local people, who respected him as well.
-Received the title 'Comrade Tagore' from poor Namasudra peasants.
+He received the title 'Comrade Tagore' from poor Namasudra peasants.
 He gives more importance to political life than his personal life.
 During the Partition of British India, the only beloved Urmimala went to the other side of Bengal.
-Manabda spent a troubled life in the midst of prison-oppression-torture and various struggles during the Pakistan period after the partition of the country by the British government.
-Which tragically ended in 1971 in the liberation war of Bangladesh.
+Manabda spent a troubled life in the midst of prison-oppression-torture and various struggles during the Pakistan period after the partition of the country by the British government, which tragically ended in 1971 in the liberation war of Bangladesh.